Kaludii/CSGO-Weapon-Classification/README.md

 ## Model & Dataset Info

-The model was trained on the [CSGO Weapon Image Classification dataset](https://huggingface.co/datasets/Kaludi/data-csgo-weapon-classification) and is available on HuggingFace's model hub [here](https://huggingface.co/Kaludi/csgo-weapon-classification).
+The model was trained on the [CSGO Weapon Image Classification dataset](https://huggingface.co/datasets/Kaludi/data-csgo-weapon-classification) and the model is available on HuggingFace [here](https://huggingface.co/Kaludi/csgo-weapon-classification).

 ## Getting started